GeorgePearse/VisionChain/README.md

 # VisionChain
 Framework to support common preprocessing and postprocessing steps, along with computer vision heuristics built with opencv, and voting systems ontop of those heuristic-model combos.

+Constraining stupidity and giving AI some hand rails.

 ## Tools it would lean on:

 * sklearn.ensemble